Mohitbasnet/BLOG_APP/README.md

 # BLOG APP

-This Django project aims to create a web application for adding article.
-It utilizes Django's built-in functionalities along with custom views, models, and templates to provide a seamless user experience.
+This Django project aims to create a web application for adding articles.
+Also, I have integrated a chatbot here.

 ## Installation